chanshiyucx/blog/leetcode/2471-minimum-number-of-operations-to-sort-a-binary-tree-by-level.md

 ---
-title: Minimum Number Of Operations To Sort A Binary Tree By Level
+title: Minimum Number of Operations to Sort a Binary Tree by Level
 date: 2024-12-23 20:23:24
 level: Medium
 tags:
   - Algorithm/BFS
 ---